Math-42/Math-42/README.md

   }

   auto getFutureGoal() -> string {
-    return 'Learn more about compilers and DevOps';
+    return 'Learn more about Linux, Nix and DevOps';
   }
 }
 ```